CARRA-Arthritis Foundation Large Grant

 While the LOI is an administrative requirement, it is for informational purposes only.
 Approval from CARRA is not needed to proceed with the full application.
 Investigators will receive confirmation that their LOI has been received by the CARRA grants office.

-- The project PI must be a current CARRA member who is up to date on both membership dues and membership information (location, contact information, and membership status).
+- The project PI for all grants must be a current CARRA member who is up to date on membership dues and membership information (location, contact information, and membership status) is up-to-date.

-- All grants must be submitted by or have a pediatric rheumatologist named as a Co-I.
+- All grants must be submitted by or have a pediatric rheumatologist named as a Co-Investigator.

-- Fellows, residents, and CARRA Executive Committee members are not eligible.
+- Research Coordinator Member- Other, Health Care Professional Members, Fellow Members, and CARRA Executive Committee and Board of Directors members are not eligible.

 Funding and Funding Period